KrnLsh/RedFetcher/README.md

 Reddit Scraper
 ----------------------------------------
 1. Enter the subreddit name : mkindia
-2. Enter the topic you want to research : Aula F75 review
+2. Enter the topic you want to research : best keyboard under 5000
 3. Enter the number of posts to scrape [Press Enter for default: 8]: 5

 4. Select sorting method: